ameisner/lsst_decam_recipe/README.md

 mkdir DATA/CALIB
 ```

-Now get ready to ingest the actual flats and biases, by creating a simple directory containing all of the relevant image files:
+Now get ready to ingest the actual flats and biases, by creating a simple/single directory containing all of the relevant image files:

 ```
 mkdir flats_biases